 Top 10 Attractions in Colorado Springs 2026 Travel Guide + Must-See Spots

 Traveler Tips: When guests reach out to us about the things to do and see close to Holden House 1902 Bed & Breakfast Inn, we like to share our personal favorites.
 And, if you’re searching for the top attractions in Colorado Springs and nearby Manitou Springs, you’re in the right place.
-The Pikes Peak Region is known for its stunning mountain views, outdoor adventures, and rich history, and Colorado Springs is one of the best travel destinations in the United States.
+The Pikes Peak Region is known for its stunning mountain views, outdoor adventures, rich history, Colorado Springs is one of the best travel destinations in the United States.
 Stay a few days, a week or more and you’ll find plenty to keep you entertained, no matter your interests.

 Garden of the Gods and Pikes Peak Colorado Springs